Rei-SwitchBot/faq/en-us/Meter.md

 https://support.switch-bot.com/hc/en-us/articles/13160574507543

 ---
 ### How to Configure Alerts of SwitchBot Meter?

 1. Make sure your SwitchBot App version is up to date.
-2. Make sure SwitchBot Meter has been added to your App and your device firmware version is up to date.
+2. Make sure SwitchBot Meter/Meter Plus has been added to your App and your device firmware version is up to date.
 3. Set alerts in the following order.
 - Launch the SwitchBot App and login.
-- Tap the relevant SwitchBot Meter.
+- Tap the relevant SwitchBot Meter/Meter Plus.
 - Tap the gear icon in the upper right corner.
 - Tap "disired conditions" on the Settings screen.
 - Enable temperature/humidity/absolute humidity/VPD alert as needed.